United States Postal Service: During the Obama administration

-During the Trump administration
+During the first Trump administration

 As part of a June 2018 governmental reorganization plan, the Donald Trump administration proposed turning USPS into "a private postal operator" which could save costs through measures like delivering mail fewer days per week, or delivering to central locations instead of door to door.
 There was strong bipartisan opposition to the idea in Congress.

 In April 2020, Congress approved a $10 billion loan from the Treasury to the post office.
 According to The Washington Post, officials under Treasury Secretary Steven Mnuchin suggested using the loan as leverage to give the Treasury Department more influence on USPS operations, including making them raise their charges for package deliveries, a change long sought by President Trump.

-In May 2020, in a controversial move, President Trump appointed Louis DeJoy, the first postmaster general in the last two decades who had no prior experience within the United States Postal Service.

-DeJoy—until 2014 CEO of New Breed Logistics (a controversial Postal Service contractor), and until 2018 a board member its new parent, XPO Logistics, whose postal contracts expanded during DeJoy's postmaster general role—was a major donor and fundraiser for the Republican Party (from 2017, a deputy finance chairman of the Republican National Committee, until appointed postmaster general, and later million-dollar donor to the 2020 Trump campaign while postmaster general).
+In May 2020, the Board of Governors of the United States Postal Service appointed Louis DeJoy as Postmaster General.
+DeJoy was the first appointee in two decades to come from outside the postal service.
+Prior to the appointment, he was the founder and CEO of the logistics and freight company New Breed Logistics and was a major Republican Party donor and fundraiser for Donald Trump.

 DeJoy immediately began taking measures to reduce costs, such as banning overtime and extra trips to deliver mail.
 While DeJoy admitted that these measures were causing delays in mail delivery, he said they would eventually improve service.

 More than 600 high-speed mail sorting machines were scheduled to be dismantled and removed from postal facilities, raising concerns that mailed ballots for the November 3 election might not reach election offices on time.

 Mail collection boxes were removed from the streets in many cities; after photos of boxes being removed were spread on social media, a postal service spokesman said they were being moved to higher traffic areas but that the removals would stop until after the election.

 The inspector general for the postal service opened an investigation into the recent changes.
 On August 16 the House of Representatives was called back from its summer recess to consider a bill rolling back all of the changes.

 On August 18, 2020, after days of heavy criticism and the day after lawsuits against the Postal Service and DeJoy personally were filed in federal court by several individuals, DeJoy announced that he would roll back all the changes until after the November election.
 He said he would reinstate overtime hours, roll back service reductions, and halt the removal of mail-sorting machines and collection boxes.
 However, 95 percent of the mail sorting machines that were planned for removal had already been removed, and according to House Speaker Nancy Pelosi, DeJoy said he has no intention of replacing them or the mail collection boxes.

 On December 27, 2020, the Consolidated Appropriations Act of 2021 forgave the previous $10 billion loan.